AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 - the `icon` is placed at (50,40) and
 - the `state` is placed at (50,60).

-Then, the first toolset is placed at (40,50) on the card, and de second toolset at (160,50) on the card.
-As you can see, both toolsets are identical and could be a template: one of the advantages of using toolsets!
+The first toolset is placed at (40,50) on the card, and de second toolset at (160,50) on the card.

 In a kind of 3D world, it looks like this:
 ![sak-card-toolset-tool-placement]